mamuzic/Run3ModelGen/README.md

 source setup.sh
 ```

+Please note that currently only single-code building is working.
+I'll need to fix this..

 ## On startup

 As perviously mentioned, pixi should be ready to use as per your `.bash_profile`, so there is no need to do anything here.